open5e/open5e/source/Spellcasting/spells_a-z/c/conjure-woodland-beings.rst

 The summoned creatures are friendly to you and your companions.
 Roll initiative for the summoned creatures as a group, which have their own turns.
 They obey any verbal commands that you issue to them (no action required by you).
-If you don’t issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.
+If you don't issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.

 The GM has the creatures' statistics.